AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/opt-db-analysis.md

 ## Store User Acquisition Source

 One of the most common mistakes is the [user acquisition source](../data-analyst/analysis/google-track-user-acq.md), or UAS, not being stored in the operational database.
 In the majority of situations where this is an issue, UAS is only being tracked through Google Analytics or some other web analytics tool.
 While these tools can be extremely valuable, there are some drawbacks to storing UAS in them exclusively; such as, you can't extract user-level data from these tools.
-When it is possible, it's usually a difficult process.
+When it is possible, it is usually a difficult process.
 It should be easy to get this information and marry it with data from other sources, such as the behavioral and transactional information also stored in your database.

 Storing UAS in your own database is often the largest improvement an online business can make to its analytical capabilities.
 This allows for the analysis of sales, user engagement, payback periods, customer lifetime value, churn, and other critical metrics by UAS.
 [This data is crucial when deciding where to invest marketing resources](../data-analyst/analysis/most-value-source-channel.md).